dromara/issues-translate-action/README.md

 3. Add the Secrets BOT_GITHUB_TOKEN = ${token} in your project

-4. Create a workflow from this action
+4. Create a workflow from this action(Create file issue-translator.yml in .github/workflows/)

 ````
 name: 'issue-translator'